 - Winners of the last five Masters events

 - Winners of the past six PGA Championship events

-- The 2019 winner of the US Senior Open
+- The most recent winner of the US Senior Open

 - Winners of the previous three Player Championship events